Diabetic Foot Ulcers

 Ulcers or sores caused by Diabetes

-Diabetes mellitus is the main cause of lower extremity loss.
+Diabetes mellitus is the leading cause of lower limb loss.

-80% of amputations began with an injury that went unnoticed and in most cases could have been avoided.
-When faced with a foot injury, if you have diabetes, time is money, get treatment as soon as possible and avoid fatal complications.
+Eighty percent of amputations began with an injury that went unnoticed, and in most cases, they could have been avoided.
+If you have diabetes and suffer from a foot injury, time is of the essence.
+Seek treatment as soon as possible to avoid life-threatening complications.

-To treat any foot injury in patients suffering from diabetes, what must first be ensured is circulation.
-If there is no circulation, any treatment is fruitless.
-Every patient who suffers from diabetes before being amputated should be evaluated by an angiologist and vascular surgeon.
+To treat any foot injury in patients with diabetes, the first step is to ensure circulation.
+If circulation is lacking, any treatment is unsuccessful.
+Before undergoing amputation, all patients with diabetes should be evaluated by an angiologist and vascular surgeon.

 What are the symptoms?